CNN seeks hearing after White House again vows to yank reporter's access

 In a filing on Monday, CNN and Acosta asked for an expedited hearing next week after top White House communications officials told Acosta in a letter late on Friday that it had already decided to suspend his press once the two-week restraining order expires.

-The White House opposed the request for an emergency hearing, writing in response to the court: “Not only is there no ‘emergency’ right now, it is impossible to know at this point whether next steps are necessary, much less what those steps should be.”
+The White House opposed the request for an emergency hearing, and asked for more time to respond to the court.
+“Not only is there no ‘emergency’ right now, it is impossible to know at this point whether next steps are necessary, much less what those steps should be,” it wrote in a court filing.

 It said the White House expected to make its final decision on Acosta credentials by 3 p.m.
-EST (2000 GMT) on Friday.
+EST on Monday.
+U.S. District Judge Timothy Kelly, who is presiding over the case, gave the White House until 6 p.m.
+EST on Monday to give the court an update.

 White House spokeswoman Sarah Sanders and White House communications chief Bill Shine had earlier told Acosta that it had made a “preliminary decision” backed by Trump.

-When U.S. District Judge Timothy Kelly temporarily restored Acosta’s credentials, he said the White House had failed to provide due process.
+When Kelly temporarily restored Acosta’s credentials, the judge said the White House had failed to provide due process.
 He did not address any alleged violations of free speech, protected by the U.S. Constitution’s First Amendment.

 Trump, who has long blasted the media and often targeted Acosta, said on “Fox News Sunday” the judge’s decision was “not a big deal” and that the White House would establish rules for the press.
 Asked what they would entail, he said: “We’re going to write them up right now ... we’ll have rules of decorum, you know, you can’t keep asking questions.”